cilium/cilium.io/src/posts/2021-04-19-openshift-support/index.md

 ---
-path: '/blog/2021/04/19/openshift-certification'
+path: "/blog/2021/04/19/openshift-certification"
-date: '2021-04-09T17:00:00.000Z'
+date: "2021-04-09T17:00:00.000Z"
-title: 'Introducing the Cilium Certified OpenShift Plug-in'
+title: "Introducing the Cilium Certified OpenShift Plug-in"
-summary: 'We are pleased to introduce the availability of Cilium in the Red Hat Ecosystem Catalog as well as the certification of Cilium as a Certified OpenShift CNI Plug-in.'
+summary: "We are pleased to introduce the availability of Cilium in the Red Hat Ecosystem Catalog as well as the certification of Cilium as a Certified OpenShift CNI Plug-in."
-cover: cover.png
-socialImage: ogimage.png
+cover: ogimage.png
 isPopular: true
 categories:
-  - Announcements
+  - Announcement
 tags:
   - bpf
   - ebpf